Jamaica Center–Parsons/Archer station: Exits

 There are two entrances to this station.
 The first one is at the very east end of the station and connects with Parsons Boulevard.
 It contains a mezzanine that has four escalators, two to each platform, and an ADA-accessible elevator serving both platforms.
 There is a large, single bank of turnstiles with nine turnstiles leading to fare control.
 One wide staircase and one escalator leads to a pavilion behind the streets at the northeast corner of Parsons Boulevard and Archer Avenue.
 A narrower staircase and escalator leads to the southeast corner.
 An elevator is present near the southeast corner of the intersection.
 This entrance contains a 1991 artwork called Jamaica Center Station Riders by Sam Gilliam made up of blue painted aluminum.

 The second exit is near the middle of the platforms and connects with 153rd Street.
 Each platform contains two escalators to the mezzanine; the upper level also has one staircase to the mezzanine, while the lower level has two.
-In this mezzanine, there are fire regular turnstiles, five High Entry-Exit Turnstiles, and two high exit-only turnstiles.
+In this mezzanine, there are five regular turnstiles, five High Entry-Exit Turnstiles, and two high exit-only turnstiles.
 This entrance has three street stairs; two of them, one of which also has an up-only escalator, lead up to the south side of Archer Avenue outside the bus boarding area.
 The staircase with the escalator has a brickwork design surrounding it while the other staircase at this entrance has an ultra-wide green metal fence.
 There is another staircase at the northeast corner of Archer Avenue and 153rd Street.